sirigangavarapu9/FetchRewardsProject/Readme.md

 ## SQL Queries

 The SQL queries for answering the predetermined business questions can be found in the `sql_queries` folder.
-The SQL dialect used is [mention the SQL dialect you used].

 1. [top_5_brands_by_receipts.sql](Fetch_Rewards_Project/sql_queries/top_5_brands_by_receipts.sql)
 2. [ranking_comparison.sql](Fetch_Rewards_Project/sql_queries/ranking_comparison.sql)